-Author has written 39 stories for Criminal Minds, Psych, Arrow, Blacklist, Flash, and Agent Carter.
+Author has written 47 stories for Criminal Minds, Psych, Arrow, Blacklist, Flash, Agent Carter, Miss Fisher's Murder Mysteries, Timeless, Man in the High Castle, and Riverdale.

 AN: Due to a rash of progressively nasty, unprovoked anonymous trolling, I've had to enable Moderate Reviews.
 Most of them are fairly harmless, so they'll go up, but ultimately, if a review gets abusive or excessively nasty, I reserve the right to moderate or remove it outright.